Model Predictive Control with Environment Adaptation for Legged Locomotion: Locomotion-Enhancing Features

 \section{Locomotion-Enhancing Features}

-In this section we discuss the main distinctive features of our approach, which provide a quadruped robot with an enhanced locomotion ability.
-These features are \emph{mobility}, \emph{force robustness} and \emph{kinematic robustness}.
+In this section we discuss the main distinctive features of our approach, which we found relevant to improve locomotion ability of our quadruped robot.
+These features are \emph{mobility}, \emph{force robustness} and \emph{\gls{zmp} margin}.